secretstartups/handbook/sales/channel/channel-programs-ops/index.html.md

 # Partner Services Program Management

-## Help Your Partners Become a GitLab Certified Service Partner:
+## Help Your Partners Become a GitLab Designated Professional Services Partner (PSP):

-Step 1: Introduce your partners to the [GitLab Service Partner Program](https://about.gitlab.com/handbook/resellers/services/#gitlab-certified-service-partner-program-overview)
+Step 1: Introduce your partners to the [GitLab Partner Services Program](https://about.gitlab.com/handbook/resellers/Channel-Program-Guide/#gitlab-partner-services-program)

 Step 2: Set an enablement plan with the partner representative that identifies their key employees who sign up for training and become certified to meet the competency requirements for the program.

-Step 3: Build a business plan to incorporate GitLab as a strategic element in their service practice using our [Service Development Framework](https://about.gitlab.com/handbook/resellers/services/services-catalog/)
+Step 3: Build a business plan to incorporate GitLab as a strategic element in their service practice using our [Service Development Framework](https://about.gitlab.com/handbook/resellers/services/)

-Step 4: CAMs and the PHD award partners their certifications using GitLab Issues.
+Step 4:  Partner Support team awards partners their designation using GitLab Partner Portal.